Award Management Tips for DRAs

 - Read the Time & Effort Guidelines

 - Certify every line, or indicate “cost transfer” or “HRS error” – remember that the T&E report shows original payroll only and does not include any payroll cost transfers.
 Incorrect certification is a serious audit issue for UM.

-- If payroll doesn’t accurately reflect the time & effort, prepare an ORSP payroll cost transfer form, answering all justifications completely.
-ORSP processes all cost transfers than involve an award index.
+- If payroll doesn’t accurately reflect the time & effort, prepare an OSP payroll cost transfer form, answering all justifications completely.
+OSP processes all cost transfers than involve an award index.

 - With rare exceptions, funds from another award cannot be used for cost sharing

 - The right side of the T&E Report is used to document time spent by UM faculty or staff for the project that was paid from a different source

 - The grant index benefiting and the percentage of cost share provided are entered in the same blank on the report

 - If the budget is not being spent as proposed or if the project cannot be completed by the project end date, contact your departmentally assigned OSP post award specialist as soon as possible.

 - Budget revisions - always follow the terms and conditions of the award, or sponsor guidance